don-ferris/SovrIT-PTI-Platform/README.md

-# SovrIT PTI: Personal Technology Infrastructure
+# SovrIT PTI

 **SovrIT PTI** (Personal/Private Technology Infrastructure) is a high-performance, local-first infrastructure designed to reclaim digital sovereignty.
-It replaces the **entire** suite of modern cloud-dependent services—identity, voice and text communication, productivity, media, and more—with a unified, encrypted, and self-hosted ecosystem.
+It replaces the _**entire**_ suite of modern cloud-dependent services—identity, authentication, email/text communication, productivity, office/documents, medical/legal/financial records, media, even telephony and location services (and more) - with a unified, encrypted, and self-hosted ecosystem.

-SovrIT replaces reliance on third-party cloud services with a modular ecosystem you operate yourself—engineered to be used, understood, and maintained by anyone in your home.
-This repository defines the SovrIT Platform: the architecture, design philosophy, and long‑term principles that guide the entire SovrIT ecosystem.
+SovrIT replaces reliance on ISP, mobile carrier, and third-party cloud services with a modular ecosystem you operate yourself —engineered to be used, understood, and maintained by anyone in your home.

 ---